Your complete guide to Trump’s Jewish advisers and pro-Israel cabinet

 ► David Friedman, Trump’s first ambassador to Israel, is interested in returning to a national security position to influence Middle East policy and advance a pro-settlement agenda.

-► David Sacks, a tech entrepreneur who bundled millions for Trump.
-He is also a longtime friend of Musk.
+► David Sacks, a tech entrepreneur who bundled millions for Trump, is a longtime friend of Musk.

-► John Paulson, a financier and supporter of Trump.
-He removed himself from consideration for treasury due to financial obligations.
+► John Paulson, a financier and supporter of Trump, removed himself from consideration for treasury due to financial obligations.

 ► Steve Schwarzman, Blackstone CEO, will be an influential voice on antitrust rules and trade policy.
 He is offering recommendations for administration roles.

-► Wayne Berman, head of global government affairs for Blackstone and a Republican Jewish Coalition board member.
-Some suggested Berman as deputy secretary of treasury.
+► Wayne Berman, head of global government affairs for Blackstone and a Republican Jewish Coalition board member, has been suggested by some for deputy secretary of treasury.

-► Miriam Adelson, the widow of casino magnate and GOP megadonor Sheldon Adelson, who spent more than $100 million for Trump and made several joint appearances with him.
+► Miriam Adelson is the widow of casino magnate and GOP megadonor Sheldon Adelson, who spent more than $100 million for Trump and made several joint appearances with him.

-► Matt Brooks, CEO of the Republican Jewish Coalition, who spent $15 million in Jewish voter outreach and succeeded in increasing Jewish support for Trump and the GOP.
+► Matt Brooks, CEO of the Republican Jewish Coalition, who spent $15 million in Jewish voter outreach and increased Jewish support for Trump and the GOP.

-► Elan Carr, CEO of the Israeli American Council who served as the antisemitism envoy in Trump’s first term.
+► Elan Carr, CEO of the Israeli American Council, served as the antisemitism envoy in Trump’s first term.

-► Jeff Miller, head of Miller Strategies and one of Trump’s top fundraisers.
+► Jeff Miller of Miller Strategies was one of Trump’s top fundraisers.

-► Arthur Schwartz, a behind-the-scenes operator and longtime Donald Trump Jr.’s political adviser who is also close to Vice President-elect JD Vance.
+► Arthur Schwartz, described as a behind-the-scenes operator and longtime political adviser to Donald Trump Jr., is also close to Vice President-elect JD Vance.

-► Bill Ackman, a hedge fund billionaire who has been highly critical of the pro-Palestinian protest movement at Harvard and the university’s response to antisemitism.
-He has also been outspoken against diversity, equity, and inclusion (DEI) initiatives.
+► Bill Ackman, a hedge fund billionaire, has been highly critical of the pro-Palestinian protest movement at Harvard and the university leadership’s response to antisemitism.
+He has also been outspoken against diversity, equity and inclusion initiatives.

-► Ike Perlmutter, the former Marvel mogul and a Mar-a-Lago member who influenced policy at the department of veterans affairs in Trump’s first term.
+► Ike Perlmutter, a former Marvel mogul, is a Mar-a-Lago member who influenced policy at the department of veterans affairs in Trump’s first term.

-► Steve Wynn, the Vegas casino mogul and longtime Trump friend who warned him about being off message during the campaign.
+► Steve Wynn, a Vegas casino mogul, is a longtime Trump friend who warned him about being off message during the campaign.

 ► Paul Packer, who chaired the commission of the preservation of America’s heritage abroad in Trump’s first term, was co-chair of the Trump campaign’s Jewish Leadership Coalition, a fundraising group.

-► Sid Rosenberg, a conservative New York-based radio host who was one of Trump’s most aggressive Jewish surrogates.
+► Sid Rosenberg, a conservative New York-based radio host, was one of Trump’s most aggressive Jewish surrogates.

-► Yehuda Kaploun, who worked with the Trump campaign on outreach to Orthodox leaders.
+► Yehuda Kaploun worked with the Trump campaign on outreach to Orthodox leaders.

-► Laura Loomer, the conspiracy theorist and provocateur who flew with Trump and appeared with him in September and uses her Jewishness to attack opponents.
+► Laura Loomer, the conspiracy theorist and provocateur who flew with Trump and appeared with him in September, uses her Jewishness to attack opponents.

-Other influencers within Trump’s close circle who have promoted antisemitic tropes and are associated with white nationalists include former Fox News host Tucker Carlson, Robert F. Kennedy Jr., Steve Bannon, and Charlie Kirk,
+Other influencers within Trump’s close circle who have promoted antisemitic tropes and are associated with white nationalists include former Fox News host Tucker Carlson, Steve Bannon and Charlie Kirk.

 A message from our CEO & publisher Rachel Fishman Feddersen